 die viij Septembris Cardinalis Gesualdus supplens vices Cardinalis S. Georgii Decani adhuc convalescentis et debilis propter infirmitatem, in dicto Sacello Paulino celebravit Missam lectam de Spiritu Sancto, in qua praebuit omnibus Cardinalibus, fere, inquam, nam hac die nonnulli Cardinales Presbyteri devotionis causa propter Festum Nativitatis B. Mariae Virginis celebraverunt in Sacello Sixti IV. in quo ultra altare solitum, quatuor alia altaria ad commoditatem et usum Reverendissimorum Dominorum Cardinalium et Conclavistarum celebrare volentium erecta fuerunt.

 Afterwards, in the Capella Paolina, a scrutiny in the was held, but without a conclusive result.
+The ballots were burned in the Chapel itself [Tria conclavia, p.
+8].
 Later in the day Cardinal Ludovico Madruzzo (portrait at left) arrived from Trent and was received into the Conclave.
 Cardinal Madruzzo had brought with him the list of candidates acceptable to King Philip II of Spain (Sanseverino, Paleotti, Madruzzi, Como, Colonna, SS.
 Quattro and Cremona), and it is probably not accidental that one of them, the Cardinal of Como, Tolomeo Galli (aged 63), began to receive votes.
 Galli(o) had been the Private Secretary of Pius IV, and Gregory XIII's secretary of State.
 His candidacy was also supported by Cardinal Alessandrino (Michele Bonelli)—at least until Cardinal Montalto (Alessandro Peretti) declared himself publicly to be against Galli.
 The Florentines were also under instructions to exclude him.
 Alessandrino and his faction deserted Galli, and his candidacy was finished.
 (Histoire des Conclaves, 202; Petruccelli, 287).
 The next soggetto to be proposed was Cardinal Aldobrandini, but he was not acceptable to the Spanish, and his candidacy got nowhere.
 The rest of the day was occupied by a review by the Master of Ceremonies of all of the conclavists, who had to appear personally before him.

 On Sunday, September 9, a second scrutiny took place.
 The Cardinal of Cremona, Niccolò Sfondrati, arrived during the reading of the votes and was allowed to enter the Paoline Chapel.
 Also present were Cardinals Albano and Cornaro, who had not taken part in the first scrutiny because of illness.
 All three read the papal bulls on conclaves and took the usual oaths.
 In the evening Cardinal Scipio Gonzaga entered the Conclave.